 Twenty-three buildings will be produced, the smallest rising just one floor, and the tallest rising eight floors.
 Nine of the structures will reach around 85 feet above street level.
 The building addresses are between 1350 to 1390 Willow Road, 925 to 1098 Hamilton Avenue, and 1005 to 1275 Hamilton Court.

 The developers state they are expecting permit approval by the end of 2021.
-Groundbreaking is planned for 2023, and phase one complete by 2025, 48 months later.
+Groundbreaking is planned for 2023.